pfatemi7/LoRa-RxTx/README.md

 # LoRa Master-Slave Network

-A low-power LoRa network implementation with automatic master-slave discovery.
-This project creates a simple star network topology where one node acts as the master (transmitter) and other nodes act as slaves (receivers), with automatic role assignment and master recovery.
+A simple, low-power LoRa network implementation with automatic master-slave configuration and failover.
+This project creates a star network topology where Node ID 1 acts as the master by default, with automatic promotion of other nodes if the master fails.

 ## 📋 Table of Contents